-- 6.1 As a first step you should normally raise concerns with the Principal, Senior Vice Principal or your Senior Manager and inform him/her that you are using this procedure. - 6.2 Concerns may be raised verbally or in writing, however it is advisable that your concerns should be in writing for the avoidance of doubt.
+- 6.1 As a first step you should normally raise concerns with the Headteacher or deputy Headteacher r and inform them that you are using this procedure.
+If the concern is regarding the Headteacher or Deputy head you should contact the chair of governors. - 6.2 Concerns may be raised verbally or in writing, however it is advisable that your concerns should be in writing for the avoidance of doubt.
 You should set out the background of the concern, giving names, dates and places where possible, and explaining the reasons for your concerns.
 If you feel unable to put the matter in writing you can still raise your concern verbally. - 6.3 Although you are not expected to prove beyond doubt the truth of your concerns, you will need to demonstrate that you have reasonable grounds to raise them. - 6.4 Where employees fail to report their concerns, they may become themselves implicated and consequently the Governors may treat failure by an employee to report such matters as a serious matter which could lead to disciplinary action. - 6.5 You may wish to obtain assistance in putting forward your concern from a Trade Union representative or a colleague.
 You may choose to be represented by a Trade Union representative or colleague at any meetings which are required.